 One last deck that can definitely use Apex Devastator is the Hydra Tribal Commander Gargos, Vicious Watcher.
 As Gargos makes Hydra spells cost 4 less to cast, this 10 mana behemoth suddenly costs just 6, but still offers his Cascade ability as a 10-drop.
 That’s some serious value.

 Many other Commander decks are giving Apex Devastator a shot as a potential blowout card.
 Of course, Cascade triggers are inherently random, meaning you have as much of a chance as hitting a one-mana card as an eight-mana card.
 But, free card advantage can never be overlooked.
+While Apex Devastator may not be among the best Cascade cards in Magic the Gathering, its sheer power level can’t be ignored.

 How would you use Apex Devastator?